Working with a Design Partner

 Once you've found a partner you'd like to work with, there are a few things you'll have to do in your store to get ready to have them work on your site.

 Working with a Designer

-If you have made Theme Editor changes, download your theme before the designer starts to work on your site.
+If you have made any Store Design changes, download your theme before the designer starts to work on your site.
 Keep this copy for yourself so you can have a version of your theme that you can go back to if necessary.

 You will want to create a User specifically for the designer.
 This will ensure that the designer only has access to the parts of the site that relate to design.
 You are free to give them any user permissions you think they would need.
 We recommend they have access to the following permissions:

 - Manage Banners

 - Use Image Manager

 - Store Design